 - 1. The complete sequencing of the human genome, announced in 2001, marked the culmination of unprecedented advances in the science of genomics, the study of the genome and its functions.
 The availability of genome sequences for many living organisms clearly has important implications for health improvement, and it has been widely predicted that elucidation of the sequences will lead to a revolution in medical research and patient care. - 2.
-Recognizing the potential of genomics for health improvement, the Director-General requested the Advisory Committee on Health Research in January 2001 to prepare a report on genomics and world health 1 - 3.
-The report was written after a wide-ranging consultative process engaging scientists, clinicians, ethicists, public and private funders of genomics research, health policy-makers, nongovernmental organizations and civil society groups concerned with the ethical, legal and social implications of genomics. - 4.
-The report details the latest advances in genome research and explains how this research could result in clinical applications in many diseases, including those that are endemic in poor countries.
+Recognizing the potential of genomics for health improvement, the Director-General requested the Advisory Committee on Health Research in January 2001 to prepare a report on genomics and world health.
+Accordingly, a wide-ranging consultative process was undertaken, engaging scientists, clinicians, ethicists, public and private funders of genomics research, health policy-makers, nongovernmental organizations and civil society groups concerned with the ethical, legal and social implications of genomics. - 3.
+The report1 details the latest advances in genome research and explains how this research could result in clinical applications in many diseases, including those that are endemic in poor countries.
 At the same time, it warns of the potential risks of such research, in particular the possibility that recombinant DNA technology will exacerbate global health inequalities, and of the need to consider the complex ethical issues that might arise in the context of the different religious and cultural values of the individual Member States.
-Finally, it makes recommendations on how the fruits of this research can be used to improve the health of populations, especially in the developing world. - 5.
-The main points raised in the report are as follows. - Any benefits that result from genomics research will be irrelevant to countries that do not have a functioning health care system.
+Finally, it makes recommendations on how the fruits of this research can be used to improve the health of populations, especially in the developing world. - 4.
+The main points raised in the report are as follows. - Any benefits that result from genomics research will be irrelevant to countries that do not have a functioning health-care system. - Advances in genomics for global health care must be assessed for their relative value in the practice and delivery of health care compared with the costs and efficacy of current approaches to public health, disease control and the provision of basic preventive medicine and medical care.

 1 Genomics and world health: report of the Advisory Committee on Health Research.
 Geneva, World Health Organization, 2002.
 Full report accessible at www.who.int/genomics.
-Executive summary available in the Executive Board room.
+The executive summary will be available in the Executive Board room.